nhs-r-community/FunnelPlotR/cran-comments.md

 There were no ERRORs or WARNINGs.

 NOTE on Win-builder for possibly invalid URL.
 URL was checked and is valid.
-NOTE on all systems except fedora: checking for future file timestamps - unable to verify current time
+NOTE on R-Hub Fedora: checking for future file timestamps - unable to verify current time

 ## Downstream dependencies